 Whiskey, Neat, With A Shot of Vulnerability

 “Ash, this doesn’t sound very spiritual…” you’re probably saying to yourself.
 I know.
 A lot of people think that.
-I met with a girl who does reiki a few weeks ago and mentioned something and she was immediately like, “Not to be a mom or anything, but you probably shouldn’t be doing that.
+I met with a girl who does reiki a few weeks ago and mentioned something about going out for a drink and she was immediately like, “Not to be a mom or anything, but you probably shouldn’t be doing that.
 It’s bad for you.”

-Honestly, I enjoy a glass of wine.
-Or a bottle, if I’m having a good night.
-And here’s the other thing about all that drinking I did over the weekend – I connected with people on a deep level.
+I enjoy a glass of wine, and let’s be honest.
+I live in New York City.
+It’s wine and brunch all day every weekend.
+That’s what New Yorker’s do.
+Want to meet up with a friend after work?
+It’s for drinks.
+And here’s the other thing about all that drinking I did over the weekend–I connected with people on a deep level.
 People who were carrying pain that needed to be let out and healed, my own self included.

 I find it humorous, the number of times that people I have conversations with observe, “Wow.
 That got really deep, really fast.”
 That’s not common for them, but it’s common for me.
 That’s where I live.

 Maybe my presence gives them permission to explore parts of themselves they wouldn’t otherwise be comfortable exploring.
 Maybe they learn something about vulnerability from me.
 Maybe the alcohol allows them to let their guard down just enough to be vulnerable and my demeanor makes them feel safe in doing so.
 Maybe the bar is my unconventional therapy office.